-Bookkeeping is the process of recording financial transactions conducted by the business.
-It begins from the generation of source documents and ends once the financial reports are compiled.
+Bookkeeping is the process of recording financial transactions conducted by a business.
+It begins with the generation of source documents and ends once the financial reports are compiled.
 Bookkeeping not only helps in business decision-making but is also a basic tax requirement.

 While the bookkeeping process, if done correctly, is relatively straightforward, many inexperienced business owners make fundamental mistakes at an early stage, which makes the process far more complicated.
 This article contains seven key tips that you can use to streamline the bookkeeping process, thereby saving time and effort in the long run.